rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 If you are making a lot of changes to the network, say adding a new vlan for segmentation or migrating to a new VoIP platform, it makes sense to do the backup with time/date so you can roll back day by day if something goes wrong.
 Just make sure that you keep an eye on disk storage.

 !!! note
-    I set this up for a customer with 86 sites and over 2,000 switches.
+    I set this up for a large school district with 86 sites and over 2,000 switches.
 They had me point it to a Windows server.
-I asked them to spin up an Ubuntu VM in case they got ransomware.
+I asked them to spin up an Ubuntu VM on their substantial ESXi infrastructure in case they got ransomware.
 They laughed, and then they got ransomed.
+No access to the backups.
+And I had included their Cisco WLAN controllers.
+They went for full backup of infrastructure to zero backup in one day.

 Backup with time/date - Add the path command using your IP address.